oribarilan/fliq/README.md

 def prepend_many(items) -> 'Query'
 ```

-Yields the items given, followed by the items of the iterable.
+Yields the elements given, followed by the elements of the query.

 Infinite iterables are supported, behaving as expected.